IELTS preparation course in Nepal

 There are 3 sections.
 The total text length is 2,150-2,750 words

 Each section contains one long text.
 Texts are authentic and are taken from books, journals, magazines and newspapers.
-They have been written for a non-specialist audience and are on academic topics of general interest.
-Texts are appropriate to, and accessible to, candidates entering undergraduate or postgraduate courses or seeking professional registration.
-Texts range from the descriptive and factual to the discursive and analytical.
-Texts may contain non-verbal materials such as diagrams, graphs or illustrations.
+They have been written for a non-specialist audience and are on academic topics of general interest. they are appropriate to, and accessible to, candidates entering undergraduate or postgraduate courses or seeking professional registration.
+They range from the descriptive and factual to the discursive and analytical.
+It may contain non-verbal materials such as diagrams, graphs or illustrations.
 If texts contain technical terms, then a simple glossary is provided

 General Training Reading